vitvbs/vuejs_projects/README.md

 # My VueJs exercises and projects
-Repository designed to publicize my projects made using Javascript's VueJS framework
+Repository designed to publish my projects made using Javascript's VueJS framework

 ## Built With